Constitutional Reform Bill [HL]

 International Matters:

-The bill repeals the European Communities Act 1972, effectively withdrawing the UK from the European Union.
+The bill repeals the European Communities Act 1972, effectively taking the UK out of the European Union.
 It also repeals the Human Rights Act 1998.
-Parliamentary approval would be required for all future international treaties and military actions, except for emergency situations to protect UK interests.
+Parliamentary approval will be required before the government can enter into international treaties or declare war, with limited exceptions for emergency situations.

 United Kingdom Parliament: